 All of the major carriers offer flat rate shipping options: UPS has Simple Rate, FedEx has One Rate, and USPS offers Flat Rate and Regional Rate options.

 There are instances where each of these has a benefit over another shipping option.
 As a busy merchant trying to grow your business, you don’t have time to make that situational comparison every time you go to ship an order, right?
 This is where automation rules can really streamline your shipping fulfillment processes.

 There are many factors that can go into this: product weight, whether the product will fit in the predetermined box sizes of USPS and FedEx or if you need to use your own box, the distance the package will be traveling, etc.

-Want the most complete breakdown of 2020 shipping rates and how to compare them across carriers?
+Want the most complete breakdown of flat-rate shipping options across all major carriers?
 Download our free guide!